The 9 Most Important Trout Rigs (With Pictures)

 Bobber rigs are great for fishing with live minnows, since you can easily spot a trout bite when the bobber goes down, and this allows you to delay your hook set long enough to give the trout a little extra time to get the minnow fully inside its mouth.

-Which one of the two bobber rigs you choose depends on the depth of the water you want to fish in, and on the depth at which trout are active.
+Which one of the two bobber fishing rigs you choose depends on the depth of the water you want to fish in, and on the depth at which trout are active.

-Salmon egg rig for trout
+Salmon egg rig

 - Slip bobber rig